Lembas-Modding-Team/pvp-mode/UPDATE_INSTRUCTIONS.md

 * `Drop Soulbound Items` --> `Soulbound Items Dropped`

 ## Other changes
-* The generated files (biome id file, ...) are now in the folder `pvp-mode` in the MC main directory.
+* The generated files (biome id file, ...) are now in the folder `pvp-mode` in MC’s main directory.
 The old ones won't be updated anymore.